 In terms of birds, the broad project area of Jvari contains a migratory flyway through which, at peak migration, more than 30,000 raptors pass each day.
 However, recent surveys indicate that the specific project area of the Khada valley is of lesser importance to birds compared to Jvari itself.
-In terms of mammals, six species-the Brown Bear, the Eurasian Lynx, the Eurasian Otter, the Chamois, the Tur and the Grey Wolf-are potentially present within the specific study area, but will roam widely in the Jvari and Kazbegi area.
-Other species of small mammals, reptiles and amphibians-including the Kazbegi Birch Mouse and Dinniks Viper-are also potentially present.
+In terms of mammals, six species-the Brown Bear, the Eurasian Lynx, the Eurasian Otter, the Chamois, the Tur and the Grey Wolf-are potentially present within the specific study area, but will roam widely in the Jvari and Kazbegi areas.
+Other species of small mammals, reptiles and amphibians-including the Kazbegi Birch Mouse, Dinniks Viper, and three species of bats-are also potentially present.